ccprogrammer/my-widget/README.md

  <summary> View Code </summary>

 ```
+ if using Column
  Text(
                 'Experience the open mall for the first time and enjoy the scenery of the lake in the heart of The Breeze.',
                 maxLines: 2,
                 overflow: TextOverflow.ellipsis,
+              ),

+  if using Row
+  Expanded(
+                  child: Text(
+                    'Popular',
+                    overflow: TextOverflow.ellipsis,
+                  ),
                 ),
 ```

 </details>